Author: Azman Nabi | Date: Sep-20-2017

 You might or might not need to download SaaS application on your device.
 Since the software is served through your third-party cloud storage, it's typically not platform oriented, so it is not necessary to install an application on your device.
 Just log-in and the users are good to go anywhere virtually on any supported device.

 SaaS products are set to grow exponentially.
 Think about the user base of Buffer, Evernote, Airbnb and to name a few.
 All these services are served on a cloud-based SaaS model.
+(By the way, we do AWS cloud applications development)

 As per the survey, by 2020 almost all the software will be delivered by the SaaS model.